HL7/Vulcan-schedule-ig/input/pagecontent/ip-administration.md

 - IP Administration is core to prospective research protocols​
 - All other observations support the efficacy and safety of the IP administration​
-- IP administration activities must be well defined in the SOA
+- IP administration activities must be well defined in the SoA

 The set of FHIR medication resources have been used to review how to incorporate IP administration and record keeping into FHIR specified SoA.
 ​